 Click on a particular plan to know its alignment, and click View Plan Details to view its details from the Planner Sidebar.

-You can get a high-level view of the plan.
+You can get a high-level view of the plan along with the relative health of focus areas on that plan.
 Click the three dots to edit the plan details from the Plan Settings or click View Plan to navigate to the Planner page.